Battle of Sambisa Forest (2021): Prelude

 By 2021, ISWAP had surpassed Shekau's group in numbers, weaponry, and "ability".
 It began to expand its holdings across northern Nigeria and Cameroon.
 As the Islamic State forces clashed with Boko Haram, the former generally emerged better off.
 Meanwhile, Shekau's group was weakened in clashes with the Nigerian Armed Forces and the military of Chad.
 Several Boko Haram commanders defected to ISWAP, some of which began to operate as spies within Shekau's force.

 In February 2021, ISWAP and Boko Haram engaged in a battle at the Niger–Nigeria border after the former had abducted women who were linked to the latter.
 Around this time, a faction of ISWAP also defected to al-Qaeda.
-The violence between ISWAP and Boko Haram further escalated after the former had tried to convince the latter to change its tendence to overuse takfir (non-believer) designations.
+The violence between ISWAP and Boko Haram further escalated after the former had tried to convince the latter to change its tendency to overuse takfir (non-believer) designations.
 The Nigerian newspaper Vanguard stated that ISWAP had previously sent especially loyal troops for training to Libya, Somalia, and Syria; these forces returned to Nigeria in March and April, greatly bolstering the local Islamic State forces and allowing them to operate more aggressively against Boko Haram.

 In April 2021, Boko Haram ambushed an ISWAP brigade, killing several militants.
 Around this time, dissatisfaction within Boko Haram reportedly rose due to Shekau executing his chief of staff Abu Fatima.
 The inter-rebel fighting was paused during Ramadan.
 Around mid-May, ISWAP released an audio declaring that Abu Musab al-Barnawi had been reinstated by the IS central command as "caretaker" leader of ISWAP.
 As al-Barnawi had been the one to depose Shekau in the first place, analyst Jacob Zenn argued that this move was a sign that both the IS central command and ISWAP wanted to finally eliminate Shekau.
 At the same time, the shura and sectional leaderships of ISWAP were temporarily dissolved.
 Vanguard claimed that delegates of the IS central command had visited ISWAP shortly before the offensive against Sambisa Forest.
 Al-Naba also vaguely stated in an article that ISWAP had been ordered to eliminate Shekau, hinting that the IS central leadership had been involved in the decision making process.
 Conspiracy theories circulated which alleged that non-Jihadist outside powers had been involved in the escalation of the inter-rebel conflict, arguing that it was part of a wider rivalry between "Anglophone Nigeria and its Francophone neighbors".

 The Islamic State forces moved their civilian followers to more secure locations around Kukawa in preparation of the anti-Shekau operation.